-- Cream Puff, the oldest known cat, lived 38 years and 3 days.
-Its owner Granpa Rexs Allen had her on a diet of bacon and eggs, asparagus, broccoli, and coffee with heavy cream each morning.
+- Creme Puff, the oldest known cat, lived 38 years and 3 days.
+Its owner had her on a diet of bacon and eggs, asparagus, broccoli, and coffee with heavy cream each morning.
 Then, every other day, she got an eyedropper of red wine to enjoy.

-- The cat Grandpa Rexs Allen, named after the owner of the longest living cat in recorded history, was named a grandmaster by the International Cat Association.
+- The cat Granpa Rex Allen, named after the owner of the longest-living cat in recorded history, was named a grandmaster by the International Cat Association.

 #10.
 Rubble – 31 Years

 Rubble passed over the rainbow bridge shortly after friends and family held a 30th birthday party for the Maine Coon.
 His veterinarian threw the party that included a free checkup and some of his favorite cat food.
 Rubble lived in Exeter, Devon, England, with his owner Michelle Foster.
 She received him as a birthday present when he turned 20.
 He lived with three other cats who were Persians.
 His owner said that he became a little grumpy when he got older.

 Tiger was a ginger tabby who belonged to Robert Goldstein of Spring Grove, Illinois.
 Tiger loved to sit on top of his owner’s car.
 She would also only drink water from the bathtub.
 Tiger’s nickname was Lincoln because he was about the same color as a penny.
 Tiger’s constant companion was a pit bull who Tiger would slap in the head with his paw to keep him in line.